AceLyo/Interval_Timer_Python/README.md

 ## License

 This program is licensed under the MIT License.
-See `LICENSE` for details.